 Organic Optimization: Your ASO Foundation

-There is more overlap with ASO and SEO than there is direct competition between the two.
+There is more overlap with ASO and SEO than direct competition between the two.

-Lots of the traditional search engine optimization tactics that work for SEO gains can also be directly applied to ASO.
+You may be surprised to discover that lots of the traditional search engine optimization tactics that work for search engine performance, such as Google and Bing, can also be directly applied to ASO.

 Examples of this include: